asntech/biasaway/docs/modules.rst

 =================
 BiasAway modules
 =================
-BiasAway provides user with six approaches for generating a background sequence useful to enrichment analyses.
-These backgrounds derived from mono- and di- nucleotide shuffled sequences, and genomic sequences matched to the GC content of the target data
+The BiasAway software tool is introduced to generate nucleotide composition-matched DNA sequences.
+It is available as open source code from bitbucket.

+The tool provides users with six approaches to generate synthetic or genomic background sequences matching mono- and dinucleotide composition of user-provided foreground sequences:

-.. note:: BiasAway also comes with a Web App available at http://hfaistos.uio.no:8000/.
+.. note:: BiasAway also comes with a Web App available at http://biasaway.uio.no.

-Mono-nucleotide shuffling
+Mononucleotide shuffling
 =========================

 **Usage:**